Krish-234/Rock_paper_Scissors/README.md

-Simple Rock paper Scissors game
+A simple command-line Rock Paper Scissors game built in vanilla js.
+Play against the computer and test your luck!